NSoiffer/MathCAT/README.md

 #         else: [replacements] # optional
 #         else_test # optional, used in place of 'else:' -- avoids needing to use 'test:' after the 'else:'
 #      - with:
-#         variables: [{name: value}, ...] variables whose values are set during the execution of this clause
+#         variables: [name: value, ...] variables whose values are set during the execution of this clause
 #         replace: [replacements]
+#      - set_variables: [var: value, ...] global variable definitions.
+#         These are available to the program after the rules have run; currently used for navigation which can change state.
 #      - pause: string or number  # "short", "medium", "long", "auto", or number in milliseconds
 #      - rate:  string/number or dict with 1 or 2 entries
 #         value: float number with optional %